 When using lots of white in your winter home decor you want to prevent it from looking bland and flat.
 To do white decorating right, you’ll have to remember these three little rules: layering, texture, and tones.

 To start with that last one.
 Tones.
 All whites have a different undertone.
 It is the hue of the white color.
-The two most basic undertones are yellow which gives a warm, off-white hue, and blue which gives a cool greyish hue.
+The two most basic undertones are yellow which gives a warm, off-white hue and blue which gives a cool greyish hue.
 Generally speaking, it is best not to combine two whites with a different undertone.
 Some go as far as not to mix them in a whole room, but I am not that strict.
 But when I create a little white vignette, I’ll never mix different tones of white directly.

 Layering and texture are two best friends.
 Layering means making groupings, stacking things together, overlapping things, and making them look nice together.
 Texture is all about using different materials, that have a different feel and look.
 And when you combine your layering with an extra texture you’ll get magic.

-Look at this mantel decor below. the basis is all white: a white shelf, white walls, white accessories, and a mirror reflecting even more white.
+Look at the mantel decor below. the basis is all white: a white shelf, white walls, white accessories, and a mirror reflecting even more white.
 But In this case, I added different tones of brown to the mix.
 All the browns come from natural materials and all the browns have texture.
 The rattan plate, the two grapevine wreaths, the cotton branches, and the feather balls.
 There is a whole lot of texture going on there.
 The bottom wreath is layered in front of a mirror.
 The lantern is stacked on a book.
 All the accessories are grouped together.
 There is some color in this mantel but the neutral brown makes it work perfectly with my winter living room decor.

 More seasonal decorating tips